 As with all things, one of the biggest factors behind flight prices is the simple law of supply and demand.
-Demand is currently down, so airlines have cut the supply of flights until that demand returns.
-Through the spring, airlines dropped routes and cut frequencies left and right.
+Demand remains way down, so airlines have cut the supply of flights until that demand returns.
+Through winter, airlines continue to drop routes and cut frequencies left and right.
 For months, airlines were running at just 20% of their normal operations – or less.
 While that has slowly returned, it’s nowhere near back to normal because travel demand remains low.

 As airlines gauge this recovery, they’ll slowly ramp back up the supply of flights, too.
 It’s a recipe for some uncertainty of what flight prices may look like on the other side of coronavirus.

 Even with a fraction of the flights they had during the travel boom, airlines may struggle to fill seats.
 They may be eager to show investors they can fill up planes and pull in revenue.
 And they’ll want to convince travelers who are wary of getting back on a plane to put their doubts aside.
 Low fares are an easy way to do all that.